Residual equidistribution of modular symbols and cohomology classes for quotients of hyperbolic $n$-space

 \section{On the size of certain cohomology groups}

 In this paper we study the distribution of certain cohomology classes which can be identified with the unitary characters of cofinite subgroups $\Gamma< \SO(n+1,1)$ (or equivalently $\Gamma< \mathrm{SV}_{n-1}$) with cusps.
 It is now a natural question to ask how many unitary characters our results actually apply to.
-This amounts to finding the dimensions of the relevant space of unitary characters or equivalently of certain cohomology groups.
+This amounts to finding the dimensions of the relevant spaces of unitary characters or equivalently of certain cohomology groups.
 This last perspective is most useful when comparing it to the existing literature.
-First of all we will define the cohomology groups that are relevant and then survey what is known about their size.
+We will mostly restrict to arithmetic subgroup, which we will define shortly.
+Then we will define the cohomology groups that are relevant and finally survey what is known about their size.